trozay/movies-app/README.md

 My Movie Database is a movie-info style application.

-This repository is all the code for the full application, that uses react on the front end to render in all the components need that are retrieved from the [TMDB API](https://www.themoviedb.org/en).
+This repository is all the code for the full application, that uses react on the front end to render in all the components needed that are retrieved from the [TMDB API](https://www.themoviedb.org/en).
 To view the deployed version of this site please click this [link](https://t-moviesdb.netlify.com/).

 Within the application, you can view movies, tv show, actors, detailed information about given movies/series, and I will also integrate all media for a given genre and for a specific person.